Table of Contents

 - Unsafe lane changes

-Does Lane-Splitting Lead to More Accidents?
+Does Lane-Splitting Lead To More Accidents?

-Who is Usually Responsible for Most Lane-Splitting Accidents?
+Who Is Usually Responsible For Lane-Splitting Accidents?

-Like other traffic accidents, police officers are responsible for investigating the cause of the crash.
-A police officer’s assessment of the party at fault for the crash is an opinion used to decide whether to issue a traffic citation.
-Assessing fault can be much more complicated, and some police officers make incorrect judgments about motorcycle accidents.
-A motorcycle accident conducts an extensive investigation to uncover all of the facts of an accident.
+Like other traffic accidents, police officers are responsible for investigating the cause of the crash and may provide an opinion about fault when deciding whether to issue a citation.
+Assessing fault can be much more complicated, and incorrect judgments may be possible.
+A motorcycle accident lawyer can conduct an extensive investigation to help assess the facts of an accident.

-Determining Fault – How Motorcycle Accidents Occur
+Establishing Fault โ How Motorcycle Accidents Occur

 Examples of common errors that cause motorcycle accidents include: